 There is no evidence to suggest that civil society representatives aren’t able to engage in activities and debates about natural resource governance, including for example conducting analysis and advocacy on natural resource issues, use of EITI data, engagement with media outlets, development of tools to communicate the findings of the EITI Report.
 Information on the EITI is in the public domain and has been further disseminated by civil society members, for example with blogs and panel discussions.

 Civil society is included in ongoing debates on coal extraction.
 To guide the fierce discussion between supporters and opponents of lignite extraction, the government instituted a commission (in short “the coal commission”) in June 2018.
-Former politicians, activists, entrepreneurs, trade unions and academia are part of the commission appointed by the government .Civil society has made use of its right to bring action against the approval of coal companies’ operating plans.
+Former politicians, activists, entrepreneurs, trade unions and academia are part of the commission appointed by the government .
+The debate is not centered on lignite extraction as such, but power generation from lignite, coal and other fossils in general.
+The commission among others drafted recommendations for the closure of hard coal power plans, running on imported coal as well.

+Civil society has made use of its right to bring action against the approval of coal companies’ operating plans.
 The recent example of protests around the clearance of the Hambach Forest is a good example.
-The environmental organisation BUND had taken action against the District Government of Arnberg, which had approved energy company RWE’s operating plan to in the administrative court.
+The environmental organisation BUND had taken action against the District Government of Arnsberg, which had approved energy company RWE’s operating plan to in the administrative court.

 In terms of the broader environment, civil society organisations in Germany operate in, interest groups are free to organise and express their views, as long as the aim of the association is not contrary to the constitution.
 Interest groups, associations that follow a political goal, are estimated at about 5,000.
 Most of the interest groups are active on federal level.
 The “list of lobbyists” of the German Parliament gives an indication of the scale of CSO activity; it currently lists the details of 2,350 interest groups and is freely accessible.
 While more financial means can improve the reach of political influence in Germany, all interest groups are free to get involved in public decision-making.